More women enrolling in HVCC’s automotive programs

-In recent years, more women have been watching Formula One (F1) and NASCAR races, and now many students said these sports have inspired them to enroll in automotive programs.
-This fall, Hudson Valley Community College (HVCC) enrolled 13 women in automotive-related majors, the highest number in its history.
+More women have been watching Formula One (F1) and NASCAR races in recent years.
+Now many students said these sports have inspired them to enroll in automotive programs.
+Hudson Valley Community College (HVCC) enrolled 13 women in automotive-related majors this fall, the highest number in its history.

-“I find that a lot of the young women here have had a previous interest,” Kirsten Rogan, Advising Specialist at HVCC, said.
+“I find that a lot of the young women here have had a previous interest,” said Kirsten Rogan, Advising Specialist at HVCC.
 “Maybe through family members, they worked alongside other folks in their families that spurted interest, and they’re more of that hands-on learning.”

 Many students like Kadence Zaloga said they are excited to enroll because of the job opportunities.